paulosales/tetris/README.md

 ## Play on your mobile

-Tetris is a Progressive Web App, so you can install it on your mobile phone e play offline.
+Tetris is a Progressive Web App, so you can install it on your mobile phone and play offline.

 The animation below shows how to install the Tetris as a PWA:
 ![Install tetris animation](install-tetris.gif)